-In April 2020 the Foundation received a Paycheck Protection Program (PPP) Loan granted by the U.S. Small Business Administration (SBA) under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) in the amount of \$389,489.
+In February 2021 the Foundation received a Paycheck Protection Program (PPP) Loan granted by the U.S. Small Business Administration (SBA) under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) in the amount of \$245,935.
 The loan bears interest at 1% per annum and is unsecured.
-Monthly payments of principal and interest are due beginning in November 2020 through maturity in April 2022.
+Principal and interest payments are deferred, with interest accruing until either (a) the date of the Loan Forgiveness or (b) 10 months after the last day of the Maximum Covered Period.
+All remaining unpaid principal and accrued interest is due and payable sixty months from the date of the note.
 This loan may be forgiven, in part or in full, if the Foundation maintains compensation levels, maintains employee headcount, and spends the proceeds on certain qualifying expenses.
-As of January 7, 2021, the SBA has not forgiven any portion of the loan.
+As of February 11, 2022, the SBA has not forgiven any portion of the loan.
 Any amount that may ultimately be forgiven will be recognized as revenue when the Foundation receives notification from the SBA that the loan has been formally forgiven.